 General Odie’s Questions

-Are there any harmful chemicals in the Odie’s products?
+Are there any harmful chemicals in Odie’s products?

 Can Odie’s products be used outdoors?

-•All Odie’s products can be used outdoors with the exception of our Oxi and Dark products.
-When finishing an outdoor project, especially a large one such as a deck, we recommend that you first use a layer of our Super Penetrating Oil, and then following up with a layer of regular Odie’s oil.
+All Odie’s products can be used outdoors except for our Oxi and Dark products.
+When finishing an outdoor project, especially a large one such as a deck, we recommend that you first use a layer of our Super Penetrating Oil, and then follow up with a layer of regular Odie’s oil or Super Duper Oil.

 How can I clean things that are finished with Odie’s products?